samanthachiuu/DH150-Assignment1/README.md

 Both: For the most part, does a great job in trying to connect the system functions to what users would understand.

 3. User control and freedom

-	Users often choose system functions by mistake.
+Users often choose system functions by mistake.

-	Provide a clearly marked "out" to leave an unwanted state without having to go through an extended dialogue.
+Provide a clearly marked "out" to leave an unwanted state without having to go through an extended dialogue.

-	Support undo and redo.
+Support undo and redo.
 Example: No exit

 Evaluation
 Prototype 1:

-	Gives the user the option to cancel when in the process of enrolling in the class.
-(1) 	If user accidentally chooses a class that they did not mean to choose, they cannot choose another but has to let it load out the classes that you chose first.
+Gives the user the option to cancel when in the process of enrolling in the class.
+(1)

+If user accidentally chooses a class that they did not mean to choose, they cannot choose another but has to let it load out the classes that you chose first.
 (2)

-	Does not allow user to go back or it will tell you to log back in and start over.
+Does not allow user to go back or it will tell you to log back in and start over.
 (3)

 Prototype 2:

-	Can use the back button on the website.
+Can use the back button on the website.
 (1)

-	Does a great job in giving the user an option to exit if wanted to.
+Does a great job in giving the user an option to exit if wanted to.
 (1)

 Both: Allows user to cancel or get out of the website if wanted to.
 For example, can just exit out of the page.

 4. Consistency and standards

-	Users should not have to wonder whether different words, situations, or actions mean the same thing.
+Users should not have to wonder whether different words, situations, or actions mean the same thing.

-	Follow platform conventions.
+Follow platform conventions.
 Example: button label (login), function of icon (go back home), location of the icon/menu/layout

 Evaluation
 Prototype 1:

-	Using similar words in the website like “enrollment”, or “enroll” consistently so users know what it means.
-(1) 	Process of enrolling in one class is the same as enrolling in other classes.
-(1) 	Users might not know what “subject area” means, but this is the easiest way for how you register for your classes.
-(3) 	Users do not know what fiat luxes are – and does not explain anywhere on the website when registering for the classes.
-(3) 	However, when figuring out what to do the first time, everything else is the same and it can be easier for users to do again.
+Using similar words in the website like “enrollment”, or “enroll” consistently so users know what it means.
 (1)

+Process of enrolling in one class is the same as enrolling in other classes.
+(1)

+Users might not know what “subject area” means, but this is the easiest way for how you register for your classes.
+(3)

+Users do not know what fiat luxes are – and does not explain anywhere on the website when registering for the classes.
+(3)

+However, when figuring out what to do the first time, everything else is the same and it can be easier for users to do again.
+(1)

 Prototype 2:

-	When clicking on subheadings, it brings you to the page ~ the buttons are consistent in what it does.
-(1) 	The words are consistent, with “owner” or “dealer”(1) 	Location of the home page is in the same area so it is easy for users to remember (1) 	Uses a bunch of different abbreviations that users might not know or understand what it means.
+When clicking on subheadings, it brings you to the page ~ the buttons are consistent in what it does.
+(1)

+The words are consistent, with “owner” or “dealer”(1)

+Location of the home page is in the same area so it is easy for users to remember (1)

+Uses a bunch of different abbreviations that users might not know or understand what it means.
 (3)

 Both: Some words are not clear to user what it means and can cause users to not understand how to navigate the website.

 5. Error prevention

-	Even better than good error messages is a careful design which prevents a problem from occurring in the first place.
+Even better than good error messages is a careful design which prevents a problem from occurring in the first place.
 Example: booking system that prevents the previous date to the departure, warning message about duplicated filename, password setting

 Evaluation
 Prototype 1:

-	Myucla does not allow user to enroll in a class if they have no completed prerequisites ~warning pops up (1) 	If there is a time conflict with a class, myucla gives a warning before user proceeds (1) 	Even though some classes have time conflicts, myucla still allows student to enroll.
+Myucla does not allow user to enroll in a class if they have no completed prerequisites ~warning pops up (1)

+If there is a time conflict with a class, myucla gives a warning before user proceeds (1)

+Even though some classes have time conflicts, myucla still allows student to enroll.
 (2)

 Prototype 2:

-
+User does not allow

 Both:
 6. Recognition rather than recall